Advertiser disclosure

 IT majors are all about data.
 Those who major in the subject will learn how to protect, accept, send off, and store data.
 Learning all this information teaches IT majors how to maintain and improve the computer networks of an organization, and ultimately prepares them for their future careers.
 Since most fields and industries require computers to communicate and store information, IT majors can choose from a wide variety of fields once they graduate.

 IT majors will also have a large number of jobs available to them post-graduation.
 Why, you ask?
-Well, according to the Bureau of Labor Statistics, Information Technology jobs are projected to grow 11% between 2019 and 2029!
+Well, according to the U.S. Bureau of Labor Statistics, Information Technology jobs are projected to grow much faster than other occupations.
 The increased need for large data sets and cybersecurity measures largely drives this demand for IT professionals.
 This makes life easier for IT majors after graduation.

 Coursework to expect